 It is found that Siamese and domestic short hair cats are more at risk for mammary tumors.
 “Siamese are especially prone to developing them at a relatively young age,” Bloch said.
 “The average age is 10 years in other cats.”

-However, it is a risk for any cat to develop a mammary tumor, and like with other cancers, it is important to get a proper diagnosis.
+However, it is a risk for any cat to develop breast cancer, and like with other cancers, it is important to get a proper diagnosis.

 “Mammary tumors in cats are best diagnosed by a biopsy; this helps us to give prognostic information to the owners as well as diagnosis,” Bloch said.
 “Sometimes we can obtain diagnosis by a relatively non-invasive needle biopsy.”

 Similar to dealing with other tumors, the best treatment option is to surgically remove them.
-Because the feline form of mammary cancer is so aggressive, veterinarians generally recommend a staged bilateral mastectomy, or the removal of all the mammary glands in a staged manner.
+Because the form of mammary cancer in cats is so aggressive, veterinarians generally recommend a staged bilateral mastectomy, or the removal of all the mammary glands in a staged manner.

 “Cats have four pairs of mammary glands, and they are intimately associated and share lymphatic drainage, which is why we recommend removing them all,” Bloch said.
 “There should be one surgery on one side to remove the glands, then after waiting for two-four weeks to let them heal, we surgically remove the other side.”